AlanCumberbatch/cesium-/cesium_miniature/0_TO_1_about/index_entities_add.md

         }

         this._trackedEntityChanged.raiseEvent(value);//?????

-        this.scene.requestRender();// change this._renderRequested to true , aiming to set the value of shouldRender in function Scene.prototype.render to true, in another words, in order to requests a new rendered frame
+        // change this._renderRequested to true ,
+        // aiming to set the value of shouldRender in function Scene.prototype.render to true,
+        // in another words, in order to requests a new rendered frame this.scene.requestRender();
+        //! how to execute Scene.prototype.render after this ?
+08.16
       }
     },
   },